Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Hitlers First Hundred Days by Peter Fritzsche
+1. How Democracies Die by Steven Levitsky and Daniel Ziblatt
 2. Star Wars: The High Republic - Convergence by Zoraida Cordova

-### Current Book Completed Count as of 4/1/25
+### Current Book Completed Count as of 4/20/25

-Non-fiction - 4\
+Non-fiction - 5\
 Fiction - 5